WarehouseProject-EECS373/zumo-controller/README.md

 # Zumo Controller

 Integrated code for deployment on Zumo robots.
-Let's keep component-level testing in other repositories.
+Let's keep component-level testing in other repositories or other branches.

 ## Project Architecture